When will India get 'gamechanger' S-400 air defence missile systems?

 - The S-400 was developed as an upgrade of the S-300 series of surface-to-air missile systems.
 The S-400 Triumph air defence system integrates a multifunction radar, autonomous detection and targeting systems, anti-aircraft missile systems, launchers, and command and control centre.

 - The S-400 air defence missile system uses four new missile types in addition to the missiles of the S-300PMU system.
-The S-400 Triumph also launches 9M96E and 9M96E2 medium range ground-to-air missiles.
+The S-400 Triumph also launches 9M96E and 9M96E2 medium-range ground-to-air missiles.

-- Designed for direct impact, the missiles can strike fast moving targets such as fighter aircraft with a high hit probability.
+- Designed for direct impact, the missiles can strike fast-moving targets such as fighter aircraft with a high hit probability.
 The highly automated S-400 has radars that can pick up an incoming object up to a 1,000 kilometres away, track several dozen incoming objects simultaneously, distribute the targets to appropriate missile systems and ensure a high success rate.

 - It has been in service with the Russian Armed Forces since 2007.
 The S-400 was described by The Economist in 2017 as "one of the best air-defence systems currently made."

-- S-400's comparable missile system, US made MIM-104 Patriot, is losing market to the Russian weapon system across the globe.
+- S-400's comparable missile system, US-made MIM-104 Patriot, is losing market to the Russian weapon system across the globe.
 The S-400 is two-times more effective than previous Russian air defence systems and can be deployed within five minutes.